Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Background

-Here, $\beta$ denotes the regularization constant and $\mathbf{h}^*$ denotes the hypernetwork parameters before learning the $m^\upth$ task.
-For each task, a separate task embedding vector is learned and then frozen for regularizing the learning of future tasks.
+Here, $\beta$ is a constant and $\mathbf{h}^*$ denotes the hypernetwork parameters before learning the $m^\upth$ task.
+For each task, a new task embedding vector is learned and then frozen for regularizing the learning of future tasks.

-Since the parameters $\uptheta^m$ of the task learner are produced from the final layer of the hypernetwork, the hypernetwork can be quite large.
-To overcome this limitation, \emph{chunked} hypernetworks have been proposed \cite{von2019continual}, in which the parameters $\uptheta^m$ are produced piecemeal in segments called \emph{chunks}.
-In addition to the task embedding vector $\mathbf{e}^m$, chunked hypernetworks make use of additional inputs called \emph{chunk embedding vectors}.
-Similar to the task embedding vectors, these chunk embedding vectors are also trainable.
-However, a separate task embedding vector is learned for each task, whereas a single set of chunk embedding vectors is shared across all tasks and is regularized in the same way as the parameters of the hypernetwork. }
+As the task learner parameters $\uptheta^m$ are outputs of the final layer of the hypernetwork, this last layer can become quite large if $\uptheta^m$ is large.
+To keep the hypernetwork size small, \emph{chunked} hypernetworks have been proposed~\cite{von2019continual}, where $\uptheta^m$ is produced in segments called \emph{chunks}.
+In addition to the task embedding vector $\mathbf{e}^m$, chunked hypernetworks use a set of additional inputs called \emph{chunk embedding vectors}, which are also trainable.
+A separate task embedding vector is learned for each task, while a single set of chunk embedding vectors is shared across all tasks and is regularized in the same way as the hypernetwork parameters (see~\cite{von2019continual} for further details).